mmilunicmobile/litthewlang/readme.md

 Officially the perferred ending to a file is `.litthew` for now.

 ### Flags
-Use the flag `-t` to remove typechecking.
+Use the flag `-t` to remove all typechecking.

+Use the flag `-g` to remove the gender part of typechecking.
+(Ex: treat m num and f num as compatible.)

+Use -h for help.

+### Examples
+Examples are in the `examples` folder.

 ### Installation